How to Make a Truly Wonderful and Memorable Winter Holiday Parade Spectacle On a Not-for-Profit Community Group Budget

 If you put up a simple photo booth, participants can share the photos of the flair they made on social media to help recruit marchers.

-If someone brings snacks and music, its a party!
+If someone brings snacks and music, you have yourself a fun holiday party!

 Give easy instructions for your theme or color scheme, like “Wear Red” or “Santa Hats” or “Glam silver and gold” or “Peppermint stripes.”
 The more people match, the more they will look like part of a greater whole and not just random people standing at a bus stop.
 Think about how to get people to dress warm, mittens and hats and layers, with comfortable walking shoes, AND with the theme.
-Tricky but possible!
-Recruit as many people as possible: Make fliers with details of where and when to show up, and where and when you need help.
-Use social media but also ask people in person if they want to march with you.
+Tricky but possible! also, things do not have to be complicated or expensive.
+If you wanted a host of angels, just ask everyone to dress in all white, and then at the parade, hand out the sparkle halos.
+To help you recruit as many people as possible, make fliers with details of where and when to show up, and where and when you need help.
+Use social media, but also ask people in person if they want to march with you.

 Charm Crowds and Amplify your Message with Strategic Technical Choices:

 - When its REALLY COLD, the last thing you want to do is sit outdoors on a flatbed truck for 2 or 3 hours.
-If you are walking in comfortable shoes or boots, your body is moving and this keeps you warmer than sitting still.
+If you are walking in comfortable shoes or boots, your body is moving and this keeps you MUCH WARMER than sitting still.

 - Smart politicians walk in parades.
 They wave, shake hands, and show they are one with the people.
-This is a powerful move of connectedness.
+This is a powerful move of connectedness, and it will work for you, too.

-- If you are going to do a float, then go all in, you need to be prepared to create 3-D Sculptures and textures to cover the entire surface.
-This is a big project and time consuming and you will need to dispose of it or break it down and store it after.
+- If you are going to do a float on a truck, then go all in.
+You will need to be prepared to create 3-D Sculptures and textures to cover the entire surface.
+This is a big, time consuming project and you will need to dispose of it or break it down and store it after.
 Getting a truck by itself does not solve your problem of having a spectacle.
 A little tinsel or a few bows is not going to do the trick of creating a transformative visual experience for a truck.
 If you think getting a truck is all you have time to do, you could just skip it, and put your time into being creative with people instead: Imagine if you used that same amount of tinsel and bows on people walking!
 If everyone wore a tinsel garland for a scarf, and they each wore a big bow on their hats, then that would look a lot more festive than a truck!

 Make the Day Sparkle